atomar-php/atomar/README.md

 ##Docs
 > We are slowly moving the documentation into the wiki.
 Please bear with us while we transition from documentation everywhere to just one place.
+> For now just about everything in the wiki is outdated.

 You can learn more about the system at https://github.com/neutrinog/atomar/wiki.